A series of group workshops delivered in prison, for young people aged 15 to 25, who want to create a crime-free future.

 The Hero’s Journey programme helps young people understand how change happens – and how to navigate it.

-Applying our ‘Hero’s Journey’ model to your own life, you gain insights into past decisions and their consequences; a clearer understanding of where you are now; and also what you life could be in years to come.
+Applying our ‘Hero’s Journey’ model to their own life, they gain insights into past decisions and their consequences; a clearer understanding of where they are now; and what their life could be in years to come.

 The coaching approach emphasises future orientation, and it sparks

-Participants may self-refer for this programme, get introduced by peers, or be referred by prison staff.
-We don’t exclude based solely on type of offence.
+Participants may self-refer for this programme, be introduced by peers, or be referred by prison staff.

 I was on a road of destruction and felt I didn’t really have anything to live for because I didn’t think much more was possible for my life.